KIT-IfGG/LandClimTools/vignette/Reference_Manual_LandClimTools.md

  dbh_to_biomass(dbh=dat, leafHabit="DECIDUOUS", allometry = "SCHUMACHER")
  ```

+# `global_coordinates`:
-# `global_coordinates`: Convert local to global coordinates
+ Local to global coordinates

 ## Description

  Takes local coordinates, the numbers of rows/columns and the width/height of each part of the grid.
-From that the global coordinates are calculated
+From that the global coordinates are calculated.

 ## Usage